Vltavan 2.5 test

 After one gets beyond the very attractive red anodizing on the head and front bearing housing (either a concession to "consumer appeal" or a party political message!), the first feature of the Vltavan that strikes one is the spectacular swept-back exhaust stack.
 This configuration originated with Sladký's 1955 World Championship motor and had been carried over to the MVVS 2.5/1956-D upon which the Vltavan was directly based.

-In most respects, the Vltavan 2.5cc model is a completely typical racing motor of its day - cross-flow loop scavenging, twin ball-bearing shaft, large bypass passage, high-domed ringed aluminum piston, rotary disc valve, offset plug, etc. Measured geometric compression ratio is 8:1.
+In most respects, the Vltavan 2.5cc model is a completely typical racing motor of its day - cross-flow loop scavenging, twin ball-bearing shaft, large bypass passage, high-domed ringed aluminum piston, rotary disc valve, offset plug, etc. Measured geometric compression ratio is 8:1, implying an expectation that a high-nitro fuel would be used.
 The engine features the standard Continental bore and stroke of 15 mm by 14 mm for a displacement of 2.47 cc (.151 cuin.).
 It weighs a mere 4.2 ounces.

 The attached images extracted from Peter Chinn's previously-mentioned January 1959 article in "Model Aircraft" should do much to clarify the engine's main design arrangement.
 The Vltavan's MVVS heritage is clearly reflected in the fact that it is very well engineered and displays some neat features.
 The design of the disc valve is particularly worthy of comment - it is extremely well mounted on a steel shaft of generous length which turns with the disc and runs in a close-fitting bearing in the centre of the backplate, being secured at the outer end by a steel collar and grub screw.
 This arrangement provides outstanding support for the rotary disc, maintaining a very accurate alignment with the face of the backplate.
 The disc shaft is drilled to allow adequate lubrication to reach the bearing.